shiyihe-neko/reVISit_study/public/buckaroo/assets/task_2_intro_noteboook.md

 **Clean Anomalies**: Identify and resolve data quality issues such as null values, type mismatches, outliers, or any other inconsistencies.
 Please apply reasonable strategies to correct these abnormalities.

-**Remove irrelevant columns**: To ensure that the cleaned dataset is suitable for modeling, you should remove any columns that are not informative or appropriate for the predictive task.
-For example, long free-text descriptive fields or identifiers that do not contribute meaningful features are generally not useful for modeling and should be excluded.

-## Notifications:

-**Be Conservative**: Avoid aggressive data records deletion.
-Crucially, ensure that no manufacturer is completely removed from the dataset.
-If the data is messy, try to salvage the record by imputing values based on reasonable logic.
-Only delete rows if the data is unrecoverable or irrelevant.
+**Be Conservative**: Avoid aggressively deleting rows.
+When data is messy, prioritize preserving records by imputing missing values using reasonable, defensible logic to improve data completeness.
+Only remove rows when doing so is clearly necessary.

-**Context Matters**: Exercise caution when flagging outliers.
+**Context Matters**: Be careful when flagging outliers.
 A value that appears to be a global outlier may be normal within its specific subgroup.
 For example, a price of $250,000 might be an error for a "Ford," but perfectly valid for a "Ferrari."

 ## Estimated Time